hu-lab-PlantGFM/PlantGFM/README.md

 ## 3. Fine-tune ✏️
-If you want to fine-tune our model, please take note of the following:🔍
+If you wish to fine-tune our model, the first step is to download PlantGFM locally from Hugging Face🤗.
+Before proceeding, please note the following important points:🔍

 -**`Sequence Preprocessing`**: The sequences need to be converted into individual nucleotides.
 For example, the sequence "ATCGACCT" should be processed into "A T C G A C C T". between single nucleotides.